rajiff/tech-blog-posts-1/data-modelling-in-mongodb.md

 	*c. db.exampleCollection.find().skip(`<number of records to skip>`).limit(`<number of records to return>`)
 	d. db.exampleCollection.find().page(`<number of records to skip>`, `<number of records to return>`)
 	e.
 Pagination is not supported in MongoDB

+### Which is TRUE about Data modeling in MongoDb?

+	a.
+De-normalization is preferred over normalization
+	b.
+Data modeling is done based on use case and nature of queries
+	c.
+Referencing data is preferred if a field or sub document has higher cardinality *d.
+All of the Above
+	e.
+None of the Above

+### Which of below is TRUE regarding MongoDB

+	a.
+Storing petabytes of data on a single machine is recommended for faster reads
+	b.
+USe stored procedures for better query performance in MonoDB *c.
+MongoDB guarantees consistency at a specific document level
+	d.
+None of the above

+### Which of below Transaction model is usually adopted in NoSQL database based systems

+	a.
+ACID
+	b.
+SALT
+	*c.
+BASE
+	d.
+All of the Above
+	e.
+None of the Above